-Today the gardens and the church ruins are a Grade 1 listed building which means they cannot be destroyed and they are protected from any further development.
+Today, the gardens and the church ruins are Grade 1 listed buildings, which means they cannot be destroyed and are protected from further development.

-Hidden away on a secluded side street, and surrounded by the modern steel and chrome structures of the city, this an oddly serene place remains one of London’s secret gardens.
+Hidden away on a secluded side street, surrounded by the city’s modern steel and chrome structures, this oddly serene place remains one of London’s secret gardens.

-Overgrown with trees, ivy, and wall climbing flowers growing amongst the ruined arches, this hidden gem has a magical, fairy tale feel to it.
+Overgrown with trees, ivy, and wall-climbing flowers growing amongst the ruined arches, this hidden gem has a magical, fairy-tale feel.

 The nearest underground stations are Monument and Tower Hill.

-Green and vibrant at spring and summer or moody and nostalgic at autumn and winter, St Dunstan in the East looks beautiful at all times of the year.
+Green and vibrant in spring and summer or moody and nostalgic in fall and winter, St Dunstan in the East looks beautiful at all times of the year.

-I would usually recommend visiting any attraction during the week rather than on a weekend but not in this case.
-It’s best to visit St Dunstan in the East at weekends when it gets more quiet and eerie.
+I would usually recommend visiting any attraction during the week rather than on the weekend, but not in this case.
+It’s best to visit St Dunstan in the East at weekends when it gets quieter and eerier.